 Most of Australia's trains are fully accessible for those with mobility difficulties and Greyhound Pioneer Australia and McCafferty coaches, or bus lines, both offer accessible travel for the disabled.
 In fact the Australian Accessible Transport Standard regulations will ensure excellent access on all types of public transport across Australia.

-Facts: Australians on DSP Traveling Overseas
+Quick Facts: Australians on DSP Traveling Overseas

 When traveling overseas temporarily, you will generally only be paid DSP for up to 4 weeks in any 12 month period.